CPA Exam Study Group Quick Facts

 CPA Exam Study Groups – Frequently Asked Questions (FAQs)

-• The most difficult section of the CPA exam is typically the one you have the least experience with, which is why it’s helpful to join a study group and perhaps study with people who have experience in what you don’t.
+• The most difficult section of the CPA Exam is typically the one you have the least experience with, which is why it’s helpful to join a study group and perhaps study with people who have experience in what you don’t.
 Most candidates consider FAR to be the hardest section and it has the lowest pass rate to prove it.